Journey Analytics provides the following dashboards that you can use to track important metrics and monitor customer data across channels:

-By default, Top path trends shows the 7-day trend for top paths based on the most traveled customer journeys.
-Acoustic Journey Analytics determines top paths by calculating the average number of customer journeys each day and designating any paths with a higher than average number of customer journeys on a specific day as a top path for the day.
+By default, Top path trends show the 7-day trend for top paths based on the most traveled customer journeys.
+Acoustic Journey Analytics determines top paths by calculating the average number of customer journeys each day and designating any paths with a higher than the average number of customer journeys on a specific day as a top path for the day.

 To hide or show a trend in the chart, click the corresponding color-coded icon.

 You can drill down on a top path on a specific day to view associated journey paths and individual journeys.
 To drill down, click a line point in the chart.
 A tooltip for the top path opens where you can navigate to associated journey paths or individual journeys.

 Top path trends can be configured to show trends for top paths based on average revenue, duration of the journey, and the number of unique customers.
 To configure top path trends, expand Top path trends in the Overview dashboard, and then select the Average revenue, Duration, or Unique customer metric.